boulder-on/JPassport/README.md

 # Performance
 Performance was tested vs JNA, JNA Direct, and pure Java.

-Performance of a method that passes 2 doubles:
+Performance of a method that passes 2 doubles.
+JPassport is about 5x faster than JNA.
+JNA Direct is impressively fast.
+JPassport that uses a proxy class performs quite poorly because of its heavy use of reflection.

 ![primative performance](passing_doubles.png)

-Performance of a method that passes an array of doubles
+Performance of a method that passes an array of doubles.
+The gap here is much smaller between JNA and JPassport.

 ![array performance](passing_double_arr.png)

-(Tests were run on Windows 10 with an i7-10850H.)
+(Tests were run on Windows 11 with an i7-10850H.)

 # C Data Types Handled Automatically